Catton History, Family Crest & Coats of Arms

 Walter Catton or Chattodunus (d.
 1343), was "a Franciscan friar of Norwich, was, according to some authorities, head of the Minorite convent situated between the churches of St. Cuthbert and St. Vedast.
 He seems to have been an author of some repute in his generation, and was, according to Bale, a great student of Aristotle.
 Towards the close of his life he was summoned to Avignon by the Pope, and died a penitentiary in that city in 1343. "

-Important Dates for the Catton family
+Early History of the Catton family

 This web page shows only a small excerpt of our Catton research.
 Another 95 words (7 lines of text) covering the years 1296, 1636, 1665 and 1652 are included under the topic Early Catton History in all our PDF Extended History products and printed products wherever possible.